Index

 Daels obtained her master degree in visual arts in 2014 at Luca School of Arts, Brussels.
 She has been part of several residency programs such as EKWC (NL), Kooshk recidency (IR) and Cité Internationale des Arts (FR).
 Her work was shown at Bozar (BE), Extracity Kunsthal (BE), Deegar Platform (IR), Art Sonje Center Seoul (KR) and many more.

 Her interest in urban complexities led to the collaboration with architect and urbanist Sebastiaan Willemen.
-She's is a member of Level Five artistic ecology in Brussels.
-Currently she's represented by Kusseneers Gallery, Brussels.

 Upcoming